prando-a/42Cursus/README.md

 ## Summary

 ### [libft + extra functions](https://github.com/prando-a/42Cursus/tree/master/libft)
 My first library, our C Swiss knife.
-Some functions are a mess to read, but I will try to improve them later.
 Every mandatory + bonus functions are included, memory safe and passed with strict tests of [paco](https://github.com/xicodomingues/francinette). ft_printf and get_next_line are included along some functions from the deprecated previous libft version and some more useful extra memory and parsing functions used for further C projects.

 ### [ft_printf](https://github.com/prando-a/42Cursus/tree/master/ft_printf)
 Simple printf implementation done in the easy way, composed of a lot of writes.
 Funny to do, very easy to understand, useful enough for further C projects.